 The ASX 24 Operating Rules provide a List of Approved Securities that may be used for Initial and Variation Margin payments.
 Please see the ASX 24 Operating Rules or ask your clearer for more details.

 The ASX Clear (Futures) Margin Simulator for ASX Australian Energy Futures and Options is a web based system that provides initial margin simulation across cleared and custom Exchange Traded Derivative (ETD) products.

-The Quick Guide provides instructions for the use of the margin simulator for ASX's ETD clients trading in Australian energy contracts as facilitated by specifically created Demo Futures Trader (DFT) simulation accounts.
+The User Guide provides instructions for the use of the margin simulator for ASX's ETD clients trading in Australian energy contracts as facilitated by specifically created Demo Futures Trader (DFT) simulation accounts.